encse/secchallenge2022/hardware/martian-quest-the-terraformation/solution/README.md

 # Martian quest

-Open the capture file in Wireshark and start analyzing the content to see that the challenge server probably uses the Mqtt protocol.
+Open the capture file in Wireshark and start analyzing the content to realize that the challenge server probably uses the Mqtt protocol.

 The captured transmission contains a few username/passwords pairs, but only one of them works: